 - You may experience limits in how much is covered if you don't have the right policy

+What is collision coverage?
 Collision coverage is a type of car insurance that covers repairs to your vehicle after an accident.
 This could be an accident that involves another vehicle, or it could be an incident that occurs with only your car.

 For example, collision insurance would cover your vehicle if another vehicle hits your car or if you hit something, such as a tree.
 In addition, if your car is damaged in a hit-and-run, collision coverage may cover repairs if you don't have uninsured motorist insurance.

-Comprehensive coverage is a type of car insurance that covers repairs to your vehicle if it is damaged by an incident that is not considered an accident.
+What is comprehensive coverage?
+Comprehensive car insurance covers repairs to your vehicle if it is damaged by an incident that is not considered an accident.
+This could include:

 - Natural disasters, such as hurricanes or earthquakes